 No. Avoid fried foods when it comes to dogs since they can lead to obesity and other problems.

-No. It is safe but try not to give them any more than a handful every week or so.
+No. It’s safe but try to not give them not more than a handful every week or so.

 Can dogs eat lettuce with other foods?

 Yes.
-And no. This depends on the combination of foods present.
+And no. This depends on the food combination.